intensite/morgan-firmware/README.md

 * On board 64Mb Flash memory + optional SD Card for data logging.
 * Battery voltage monitoring (regulated from 7~12v down to 5v and 3.3v).
 * GPS capability (not used yet)
+* ~~~Bluetooth bi-directional communication for parameters configuration and pre-flight systems tests.~~~
-* Bluetooth bi-directional communication for parameters configuration and pre-flight systems tests.
+* WIFI bi-directional communication for parameters configuration and pre-flight systems tests.
 * And the all important flashing RGB Led and Piezzo Buzzer :)

-## Bluetooth WEB App
+## ~~~Bluetooth~~~ WebSocket WIFI WEB App
-A Web-Bluetooth app is used to configure the MORGAN flight computer.
+A Web ~~~Bluetooth~~~ app is used to configure the MORGAN flight computer.
 Its project page is https://github.com/intensite/morgan-app

+The Bluetooth portion has been deprecated for now had it had stability problems that was crashing the flight computer.
+The code was commented out for future rework if necessary.

 ## Note: